GeorgeHahn/bpfproxy/README.md

+Note: the `tc` changes in this repo are half-complete.
+The repo is in a better state at commit ed043b7b.

 # BPF Hook - Connection Monitor with Container Attribution

 A collection of concepts for container traffic snooping.
 The goal here was to transparently capture a specific container's incoming network and UDS traffic for later replay and analysis.